Eagle Viewing Area / Siyich'em Reserve Dike Master Plan

 Introduction

-The Dike Master Plan provides a vision for how the Squamish River dike will be upgraded to address deficiencies and enhance community flood protection.
-The master plan includes a conceptual design for dike upgrades, a public amenity plan and an implementation plan to advance the project from the master plan stage to design and construction.
+The Dike Master Plan identified, short-listed and provided a concept design for Squamish River dike upgrades to address deficiencies and enhance community flood protection.
+The master plan also included a public amenity plan and recommended a suite of feasibility-level work to advance the project from the master plan stage to design and construction.
 Further information on the master plan is available below.

 Show All